msasinowski/react-native-expo-braintree/README.md

 ```

 - Make Sure that, your .well-known/assetlinks.json on your web page, is using right fingerprint, and the right data to handle the AppLink, an example used for [Example App and for link](https://braintree-example-app.web.app/.well-known/assetlinks.json) is located [here](https://github.com/msasinowski/react-native-expo-braintree-app-link/tree/main)
+- You can have, various other issues related to that upgrade , but most likely they will be related to the AppLink's setup, until Q3 2025 braintree-android v4.x.x will be supported, but after that , everyone will need to switch to the v5.x.x SDK.
+If you have any other issues please create an Issue, on board

 ## Integration
 Since package, currently is supporting two versions tracks 2.x.x and 3.x.x, which had a bit different integration steps, the documentation about that is separated based on version and based on if your project is using expo or react-native-cli.
 Please follow the correct integration guide before you will start a new issue.